Skip to content

 /**

-* Returns `true` if the runner has been destroyed by calling `destroy()` method.
+* Returns `true` if the runner has been closed by calling `close()` method.

 */